California State University, San Marcos: Accomplishments

+Branding and Identity

+University Name

+California State University San Marcos is one of two CSU campuses to omit the comma used in the system's standard naming convention.

 Mascot

-The original mascot of the campus was Tukwut, the name for the California mountain lion in the Luiseño language of the local Native American Luiseño people.
-However, the mascot was "dropped for something with more ring," and in a referendum students selected "cougar" over "mountain lion."
-The dropping of the indigenous word was criticized by a faculty member at CSU San Marcos.
+The original mascot of the campus was Tukwut, which means mountain lion in the Luiseño language of the local Native American Luiseño people.
+Tukwut was chosen as the mascot in 1990 by CSUSM's first class of students in order to honor the indigenous people and their land on which the university was built.
+However, the mascot was "dropped for something with more ring," and in a 2004 referendum students selected "Crash the Cougar."
+The dropping of the Luiseño word was criticized by a faculty member at CSU San Marcos.
+The indigenous word can still be found in campus culture, and is used to describe the student life experience as "Tukwut Life."